JeremyRand/namecoin.org/docs/faq/index.md

 ### Do I need to back up my wallet?

-If you're using Namecoin to register or otherwise own names, or to transfer namecoins, then you do need to periodically back up your wallet.
-Like Bitcoin, your wallet's keys are located in your `wallet.dat` file.
-You should encrypt this file by going to `Settings` > `Encrypt Wallet` and making a backup thereafter.
-Close the Namecoin client and make a backup of your `wallet.dat` file in your Namecoin profile folder.
-(On GNU/Linux, this is usually `~/.namecoin/`; on Windows, it is usually `C:\Users\<Your Username>\AppData\Roaming\Namecoin\`).
-It is currently recommended to back up more often than every 100 transactions (including both currency and name transactions).
+If you're using Namecoin to register or otherwise own names, or to transfer namecoins, then you do need to back up your wallet.
+The procedure is equivalent to upstream Bitcoin Core and Electrum; see their documentation for details.

 If you are only using Namecoin to look up names (e.g. browsing `.bit` domains), then you do not need to encrypt or back up your wallet.